hyperledger/aries-rfcs/concepts/0104-delegatable-credentials/README.md

 Non-ZKP-based delegatable credentials reveal the public identity of the immediate downstream holder to each issuer (delegator) -- and they reveal the public identiy of all upstream members of the chain to the delegate (holder).

 ZKP-based delegatable credentials offer more granular choices.
-See [ZKP Variants and their privacy implications](#zkp-variants-and-their-privacy-implications] below.
+See [ZKP Variants and their privacy implications](#zkp-variants-and-their-privacy-implications) below.

 ### Embedded schema